 Dr Judith Hocking

 Judith's work is informed by scientific literature and co-design processes.
-Her prior clinical experience as a physiotherapist spans 20 years, with much of this including working in multi-disciplinary settings with clients with movement and cognitive challenges arising from acquired and developmental conditions.
+Her prior clinical experience spanning over 20 years - with much of this including working in multi-disciplinary settings with clients living with acquired or developmental disability - undergirds her comitment to elevating the voices of both clients and clinicians.

 Qualifications